Board of Directors

 Born in NZ, Kelly completed her university studies in the UK where she joined Roche as Sample Logistics Coordinator.
 On returning to NZ, Kelly joined ACS in 2007 as a Study Coordinator and also had responsibility for the ACS Lab.
 Following maternity leave, Kelly returned to ACS as QC Manager and then Research Support Coordinator.
 After a short break, Kelly returned to ACS in 2016 as a Study Coordinator.

 Chin graduated from Nanyang Technological University (Singapore) with a Bachelor in Biomedical Science and began her career in public health as a Medical Affairs Executive at Singapore’s Khoo Teck Puat Hospital, managing visiting consultants and clinical services.
 Later on, she would diversify into GMP quality assurance and clinical records management.
 Her interest in clinical research led her to pursue postgraduate studies in Pharmaceutical Sciences at the University of Auckland, graduating First in Course Awards for both Pharmaceutical Technique and Regulatory Affairs.
-Chin joined ACS in August 2016 as Research Assistant and progressed to Associate Study Coordinator to manage Hepatitis B trials.
+Chin joined ACS in August 2016 as Research Assistant and progressed to Associate Study Coordinator.
+Chin is currently Study Coordinator managing Hepatitis B trials.

 Emily completed her undergraduate and postgraduate studies at the University of Otago.
 She graduated with a Master of Science with distinction (majoring in Pharmacology) in 2013 and a Bachelor of Science in 2011.
 She has previously worked in regulatory affairs and medical communications.
-Emily joined ACS in 2016 as an Associate Study Coordinator.
+Emily joined ACS in 2016 as an Associate Study Coordinator and is now Study Coordinator.

 Tara Shadbolt (Charge Nurse)